yuw321/cs445-rec10/README.md

 abstraction that provides us with a simple way to iterate over a given data structure and access its elements.
 An iterator is sometimes an efficient object to use as the user does **not** need to be aware of its internal structure.
-You can check the input and output of the iterator's method here: [more about Iterators](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/Iterator.html)
+You can check the input and output of the iterator’s method here: [more about Iterators](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/Iterator.html)